 The energy efficiency rating is a measure of the overall efficiency of a home.
 The higher the rating the more energy efficient the home is and the lower the fuel bills are likely to be.

+Environmental Impact Rating (CO2)

-The environmental impact rating is a measure of this home's impact on the environment in terms of Carbon dioxide (CO2) emissions.
+The environmental impact rating is a measure of a home's impact on the environment in terms of carbon dioxide $(CO_2)$ emissions.
 The higher the rating the less impact it has on the environment.